faryabib/faryabib.github.io/people.md

 * Jingru Zhao is a Cell and Molecular Biology PhD student.
 She works on optical mapping of genome folding in breast cancer.

-* [Aanchal Mongai](https://sites.google.com/iiitd.ac.in/aanchalmongia) joined the lab after her doctoral training at the India Institute of Technology - Delhi.
+* [Aanchal Mongai](https://sites.google.com/iiitd.ac.in/aanchalmongia) joined the lab after her doctoral training at the IIIT Delhi.
 Aanchal develops machine learning algorithms for the analysis of spatial genomics data.

 * Bo He joined the lab after his training at the City of Hope National Medical Center in cancer epigenetics.
 Bo is interested in understanding mechanisms of locus specific chromatin folding in Notch-mutated cancers.